Bulimia nervosa: Alternative medicine

-Risk Factors
+Risk factors

 Being female and having bulimia nervosa takes a toll on mental health.
 Women frequently reported an onset of anxiety at the same time of the onset of bulimia nervosa.
+The approximate female-to-male ratio of diagnosis is 10:1.
+In addition to cognitive, genetic, and environmental factors, childhood gastrointestinal problems and early pubertal maturation also increase the likelihood of developing bulimia nervosa.
 Another concern with eating disorders is developing a coexisting substance use disorder.

 Epidemiology

 There is little data on the percentage of people with bulimia in general populations.
-Most studies conducted thus far have been on convenience samples from hospital patients, high school or university students.
-These have yielded a wide range of results: between 0.1% and 1.4% of males, and between 0.3% and 9.4% of females.
+Most studies conducted thus far have been on convenience samples from hospital patients, high school or university students; research on bulimia nervosa among ethnic minorities has also been limited.
+Existing studies have yielded a wide range of results: between 0.1% and 1.4% of males, and between 0.3% and 9.4% of females.
 Studies on time trends in the prevalence of bulimia nervosa have also yielded inconsistent results.
 According to Gelder, Mayou and Geddes (2005) bulimia nervosa is prevalent between 1 and 2 percent of women aged 15–40 years.
 Bulimia nervosa occurs more frequently in developed countries and in cities, with one study finding that bulimia is five times more prevalent in cities than in rural areas.
 There is a perception that bulimia is most prevalent amongst girls from middle-class families; however, in a 2009 study girls from families in the lowest income bracket studied were 153 percent more likely to be bulimic than girls from the highest income bracket.
+According to a study conducted in 2022 by Silen et al., which conglomerated statistics using various methods such as SCID, MRFS, EDE, SSAGA, and EDDI, the US, Finland, Australia, and the Netherlands had an estimated 2.1%, 2.4%, 1.0%, and 0.8% prevalence of bulimia nervosa among females under 30 years of age.
+This demonstrates the prevalence of bulimia nervosa in developed, Western, first-world countries, indicating an urgency in treating adolescent women.
+Additionally, these statistics may be misrepresentative of the true population affected with bulimia nervosa due to potential underreporting bias.

 There are higher rates of eating disorders in groups involved in activities which idealize a slim physique, such as dance, gymnastics, modeling, cheerleading, running, acting, swimming, diving, rowing and figure skating.
-Bulimia is thought to be more prevalent among Caucasians; however, a more recent study showed that African-American teenage girls were 50 percent more likely than Caucasian girls to exhibit bulimic behavior, including both binging and purging.
+Bulimia is thought to be more prevalent among whites; however, a more recent study showed that African-American teenage girls were 50 percent more likely than white girls to exhibit bulimic behavior, including both binging and purging.